SOS Children in Kyrgyzstan

 Our Work in Kyrgyzstan

 We began working in Kyrgyzstan in 1999 when a community was opened in the capital Bishkek.
-The Village, in a pine forest near Ata-Turk Park, has 14 family houses built in a circle to symbolize the sun with gardens for flowers and vegetables alongside each one.
 An SOS Nursery provides pre-school education for children from the Village and the neighbourhood.
 In 2002, an SOS School for 300 primary and secondary pupils was added to the facilities at Bishkek.

 SOS Children's Villages Kyrgyzstan